3.1 IDEA, Section 504, and IEP Basics

 Key Takeaways

-- FAPE means required supports and services must be provided at no cost and implemented as written.
+- FAPE means required supports and services must be provided at no cost and implemented exactly as written.

-Why this matters on EAS
+Why this matters on the EAS 201

 | Situation | Likely plan | Teacher action |